chirazzzz/speed-typing-game/README.md

 ### What I learned

 One of my major learnings was how to use custom CSS properties.
-I love how sementic variable names make CSS more readable.
+I love how semantic variable names make CSS more readable.
 Although this is a tiny CSS file I can really see the benefit this would have in much larger project for reducing bugs and having a single source of all your major CSS properties.
 Example code below:

 ```css
 html {